 KEY UN INTERNAL DOCUMENTS AND CORRESPONDENCE

-On June 6, 2017, the Code Blue Campaign wrote an open letter to UN Secretary-General Antonio Guterres regarding a leaked MINUSCA Operational Readiness Assessment and memo we were given.
+On June 6, 2017, the Code Blue Campaign wrote an open letter to UN Secretary-General Antonio Guterres regarding a leaked MINUSCA Operational Readiness Assessment and memo provided by a UN source.
 Read the open letter here and download the documents below:

 2015 Allegations of Peacekeeper sexual abuse in the CENTRAL AFRICAN REPUBLIC